The Ancient Americas: migrations, contacts and Atlantis

 A surprising number of giant human skeletons have in fact been discovered, some of them reaching heights of 4.6 m (15 ft) or more.
 In many cases, the present whereabouts of the remains is unknown, and many details about the skeletons and the circumstances of their discovery are lacking, including indications as to their possible age.
 Several examples of such finds in the Americas are given below.

-During the exploration of North American mounds in the 19th and early 20th centuries, hundreds of bones were recovered, including remains of human giants, mostly 2.1 to 2.4 m (7 to 8 ft) tall, but sometimes as tall as 3.1 m (10 ft).3 The official view is that they were just isolated cases of giantism among the Indians, but some of the skeletons seem to have belonged to an extinct, non-Indian race, and many Indian tribes have traditions of giants once occupying the land.
-In the case of some burials, the skeletal remains appeared to be uncommonly old and crumbled to dust when exposed to the atmosphere.
+During the exploration of North American mounds and other sites in the 19th and early 20th centuries, hundreds of bones were recovered, including remains of human giants, mostly 2.1 to 2.4 m (7 to 8 ft) tall, but sometimes as tall as 3.1 m (10 ft).3 They are associated, for example, with the Old Copper, Red Ochre, Glacial Kame, Adena, Hopewell and Mississippian cultures, stretching back over 4000 years.
+The official view is that they were just isolated cases of giantism among the Indians, but some of the skeletons seem to have belonged to an extinct, non-Indian race, and many Indian tribes have traditions of giants once occupying the land.
+The burials indicate that they held leading positions in society.
+In some cases, the skeletal remains appeared to be uncommonly old and crumbled to dust when exposed to the atmosphere.
 Scientists from the Smithsonian Institution were involved in some of these finds; many of the bones were shipped off to its huge museum and have never been seen again!
+Its Bureau of Ethnology archaeologists excavated at least 17 large skeletons from mounds, ranging from 6.5 to just under 8 feet tall (2 to 2.4 m); at least 14 were 7 feet tall (2.1 m).4 The average male height was about 5 feet 6 inches (1.7 m).

-A stone mound over 21 m in diameter was excavated near Brewersville, Indiana, in 1879; it contained several skeletons, at least one of which was over 2.9 m (9 ft 8 in) tall.4 In 1925 a group of amateur investigators dug into an Indian mound at Walkerton, Indiana, and unearthed the skeletons of 8 prehistoric humans, ranging from 2.4 to almost 2.7 m tall, all wearing substantial copper armour.
-Unfortunately the evidence was scattered and lost.5
+A stone mound over 21 m in diameter was excavated near Brewersville, Indiana, in 1879; it contained several skeletons, at least one of which was over 2.9 m (9 ft 8 in) tall.5 In 1925 a group of amateur investigators dug into an Indian mound at Walkerton, Indiana, and unearthed the skeletons of eight prehistoric humans, ranging from 2.4 to almost 2.7 m tall, all wearing substantial copper armour.
+Unfortunately the evidence was scattered and lost.6

-Zoologist Ivan T. Sanderson once received a letter from an engineer stationed on the island of Shemya in the isolated Aleutian chain south of the Bering Strait during the second world war.
+Zoologist Ivan T. Sanderson once received a letter from an engineer stationed on the island of Shemya in the isolated Aleutian chain south of the Bering Strait during the Second World War.
 While bulldozing a group of hills for a future airstrip, the workmen unearthed the skeletal remains of what appeared to be extremely large humans.
 Most of the giant skulls measured about 56 to 61 cm (22 to 24 inches) from base to crown, whereas an adult skull normally measures about 8 inches.
 The story was later confirmed by another person in the unit.
 The Smithsonian Institution apparently took possession of the remains, but they were never heard of again.
 ‘Is it that these people cannot face rewriting all the textbooks?’
-Sanderson wondered.11
+Sanderson wondered.12

 * * *